-Water budgets are designed to give customers the water they need for both indoor and outdoor uses, specific to the household size and landscape area.
+Water budgets are designed to give customers the water they need for both indoor and outdoor uses, specific to the household and/or business size and landscape area.
 Tiered water rates reward customers who use water efficiently and discourage water waste.

-Individualized Water Budgets
+Individualized Water Budgets for Residential Customers

 - The current formula uses 55 gallons per person, per day, which is based on efficiency standards set by state law.